mferland/libzc/README.md

 ---------
 This mode uses a known vulnerability in the pkzip stream cipher to find the internal representation of the encryption key.
-Once the internal representation of the key has been found, you can use an external tool (like zipdecrypt from pkcrack) to actually decrypt the zip file.
+Once the internal representation of the key has been found, we try to find the actual (or an equivalent) password.

 Example: